changcheng967/Kata_speed/README.md

 # Kata_speed

 Kata_speed is a Go AI engine that is designed to be fast, strong, and easy to run.
 It supports most GPU and CPU configurations, making it accessible to a wide range of users.
+It uses a well-trained private b30 network and is inspired by KataGo.

 ## Key Features